David Sloan (American football): Coaching career

 In 2020, Sloan is now a coach for Bellaire High School in Houston, Texas as an offensive lineman coach.

 Personal life

-Sloan and his ex-wife Jennifer have two daughters, Trinity and Bently.
-He has since married Angela Thompson of Houston.
-They have a daughter named Braxton.
+Sloan and his ex-wife have two daughters.
+He has since re-married.
+The couple have two daughters.

 Sloan remains a fan of the Detroit Lions and keeps in touch with several former teammates.
 On September 30, 2008, he served as an honorary captain for a game against the Chicago Bears.